eshitagangwar/Part-Of-Speech-Tagger/README.md

 # Part-Of-Speech-Tagger

-Overview
-In this assignment you will write a Hidden Markov Model part-of-speech tagger for Italian, Japanese, and a surprise language.
-The training data are provided tokenized and tagged; the test data will be provided tokenized, and your tagger will add the tags.
-The assignment will be graded based on the performance of your tagger, that is how well it performs on unseen test data compared to the performance of a reference tagger.
+In this assignment we will write a Hidden Markov Model part-of-speech tagger for Italian, Japanese, and a surprise language.
+The training data are provided tokenized and tagged; the test data will be provided tokenized, and tagger will add the tags.

 # Data
 A set of training and development data is available as a compressed ZIP archive on Blackboard.
 The uncompressed archive will have the following files: